 Will provide students with the opportunity to undertake an original research project in Social Science which will be presented as a thesis.
 Students will have the opportunity to develop research skills through the completion of two research units or complete a thesis only where they have prior research methods experience.

 HUMAN RESOURCE MANAGEMENT 400

-S1/S2 ◆ Int ◆ L ◆ CM
+S1/S2 • Int • L • CM

-Pre-requisite/s: Admission to BBus (Hons)

-(Human Resource Management)
+Pre-requisite/s: Admission to BBus (Hons) (Human Resource Management) As for AC801 Accounting 400 (Hons).

 RESEARCH METHODS AND DESIGN I